scifiuiguy/LBEAST_OnShape/README.md

 9. Copy the ID at the end of the URL for **'LBEASTWallComponents'** and paste it into the appropriate import line in **'LBEASTWallFrameCreator'** (like in step 8).
 10. Select the Part Studio in which you'd like to create a wall frame.
 At the far right end of the main toolbar, you should see a cube icon wrapped in curly braces with a dropdown arrow.
 That's the Custom Features menu.
 Drop it down.
 If the featurescripts you've just install have successfully compiled, you should see a new custom feature called LBEAST Wall Frame Creator.
 Click it.
 11. The default wall frame should appear in your viewport, and it's parameters will appear in a configurable dialog box.
 You can set the width and thickness of the tubes that make up the frame.
 You can set widths, heights, and depths for various components as well.
+12. Just above the frame model, drag the manipulator arrow slowly upward to observe how it collapses into and easily transportable package.

 ## Rectangular Frame